 What is Text Neck?

-The other name for “text neck” is anterior head syndrome, which is a loss of the cervical structure—or the region of the spine that makes up our necks.
+The official name for “text neck” is anterior head syndrome, which is a loss of the cervical structure—or the region of the spine that makes up our necks.

 The cause of text neck is when the neck is held at an unnatural angle for an extended period of time, causing problems like headaches, reduced blood flow to the brain, and pain in the muscles of the neck and shoulders.